-Grantees are expected to promptly inform the Foundation in writing of any significant changes in project staffing, organizational leadership, scheduling, or budgeting, when such changes occur during the grant period.
+Grantees are expected to inform the Foundation promptly of any significant changes in project staffing, organizational leadership, scheduling, or budgeting, when such changes occur during the grant period.

 For grants with a matching component (see Matching Grants), the Foundation's award letter sets forth the terms for payments, including the matching ratio, the timeframe for raising matching funds, and the payment installment amounts.
-The Foundation will issue payments upon recript of satisfactory evidence that a match, or a portion of a match as specified in the award letter, has been made.
+The Foundation will issue payments upon receipt of satisfactory evidence that a match, or portion of a match as specified in the award letter, has been made.

-In order to request a release or payment of matching funds, a grantee should complete the Foundation's "Matching Funds Request Form" (PDF) and submit the documentation required to evidence receipt of the matching contributions.
+To request a release or payment of matching funds, a grantee should submit the Foundation's Matching Funds Request report which can be found in the Reports section of the grantee portal and upload the documentation required to evidence receipt of the matching contributions.

-Only newly received gifts of cash or securities, in hand, valued at the time of transfer, and designated for the Foundation-supported project, can qualify as matching contributions.
+Only newly received gifts of cash or securities—in hand, valued at the time of transfer, and designated for the Foundation-supported project—can qualify as matching contributions.
 Pledges do not qualify.

 To evidence contributions of $5,000 or more, the Foundation requires: